ethyaan/NEMBBMS-js/README.md

 which existance of `route.js` is neccessary for each module, because `app.js` will look inside each module folder to load it and this is happening by loading the `route.js`.
  `route.js` is a file that contains all the routes for that modules, exposes a function that create a new instance of the route class file.

+`sample-module` folder is a example module which you can use as template, it's tiny and doesn't contain any logic.

 ## <a name="requirement">Requirement</a>

 Node.JS -> v16.15.1